 Mugolio/Pine Cone Syrup

 The other fun thing here, and the ingredient that you'll taste much more than a couple spoonfuls of pollen in a pancake, is mugolio / pine cone syrup.
 If you haven't made mugolio yet, stop thinking about cooking with pollen right now, go grab some young green pine cones (I also make a version with spruce tips that's excellent) and put up a batch, then go get some pollen.
 I guarantee you it's worth the amount of effort (it takes at least a month) to make.

-Pollen Pancakes with Pine Cone Syrup
+Pollen Pancakes with Conifer Syrup and Berries

 - ¾ cup all purpose flour

 - 2 teaspoons baking powder

 - ¼ teaspoon salt